TheOddPirate/kiot/README.md

   start/stop of containers and provides extra info as attributes.
 - Systemd: needs to be enabled per user service; fills the config file with all available user services at startup and allows starting/stopping selected services.
+- Scripts updated to suport input variables from a shared textbox in HA

-This build also supports the following entity types in Home Assistant:
+- Camera updated to try to stop a crash i got every now and then (5 cameras connected) This build also supports the following entity types in Home Assistant:

 - Battery